Yan Kow (甄球) and Hip Hing Construction (協興建築)

 Left: Hip Hing staff at one of their construction sites in the 1960s (hiphing.com); Right: Chow Tai Fook ad in 1961 for its tenement building at 265-275 Tai Nam Street in Sham Shui Po.
 In addition to its jewelry store branches, Kow Kee Construction was also listed.
 (WKYP, 1961-10-5)

 A native of Hai Yen in Toishan, Yan Kow was the son of Yan Kwai-yuen (甄貴元,1892-1966), a Chinese American who participated in the Chinese revolution and died in Chicago.
 He started his career in construction at an early age although little information is available about his early years.
 In the late 1950s and early 1960s, the real estate business in HK began to take off and two aspiring tycoons in their 30s – Cheng Yu-tung who had inherited his father in law’s Chow Tai Fook chain of jewelry stores in 1956 and David Sin whose family operated a chain of pawn shops were keen to expand in the real estate and construction business.
 One of Chow Tai Fook’s first real estate projects was an 8-story residential building at 265-275 Tai Nan Street in Sham Shui Po in 1961 and involved in the project was Kow Kee Construction (球記建築), likely the firm of Yan Kow.
 The same year, Yan Kow got together with Cheng and Sin and formed Hip Hing with 10 staff.
 The trio decided to name their firm “Hip Hing”, the Chinese characters for cooperation and prosperity and the character “Hip” also contains three 力 -the Chinese character for energy, representing the three energetic founders.
 The real estate empire of Cheng grew in the 1960s with buildings in Wanchai (Lockhart House at 451-457 Lockhart Road, 1963), Causeway Bay (HK Mansion on Yee Wo Street, 1965), Happy Valley (Blue Pool Court at 74 Sing Wo Road, 1960), Hunghom (Whampoa Building at 1-29 Ming On Street, 1967) and Central (Manning House, 1965 – see article on Stereo Ltd) and Hip Hing was probably involved in the construction of some of these projects.
+Hip Hing itself was involved in the development of Hip Hing Building (協興大廈) at 158-160 Cheung Sha Wan Road in 1964 in conjunction with Chow Tai Fook.

 Left: Yan Kow (third from the right) receiving the keys to the 8 Haulpak trucks Hip Hing acquired from Wabco of Canada for HK$5 million for use in the Shatin New Town projects from the Canadian commissioner in 1977 (WKYP, 1977-1-24); Right: Yan Kow at the topping ceremony for the Home Ownership Scheme project Chi Lok Fa Yuen in Tuen Mun in 1980.
 Left to right: Yan Kow, HK Land director, Donald Liao (KSEN, 1980-11-20)

 in 1970, Cheng teamed up with Ho Sin-hang, YC Liang, Young Chi-wan, David Sin and others to form New World Development, which acquired Hip Hing in 1973 with Yan Kow staying in charge as managing director.
-Also absorbed into New World in the early 1970s were Vibro (HK) Ltd (惠保), the oldest foundation contractor in HK which was founded in 1929 by Carlos Augusto de Rosa and Samuel Macomber Churn of China Provident when they secured the local rights to the Vibro piling system invented by A. Hiley in the HK; Waking Builders (華經建築, incorporated in 1962, renamed Hip Seng Builders in 2014) and Tai Yieh Construction & Engineering (大業建築, incorporated in 1966, responsible for construction of the Wing Lung Bank Building in 1971-73, renamed Hip Hing Builders in 2003) – all of which were placed under Yan as the group’s construction arm.
+Also absorbed into New World in the early 1970s were Vibro (HK) Ltd (惠保), the oldest foundation contractor in HK which was founded in 1929 by Carlos Augusto de Rosa and Samuel Macomber Churn of China Provident when they secured the local rights to the Vibro piling system invented by A. Hiley in the HK; Waking Builders (華經建築, founded by Lam Waking 林華經 who was a director of HKBCA, incorporated in 1962, renamed Hip Seng Builders in 2014) and Tai Yieh Construction & Engineering (大業建築, incorporated in 1966, responsible for construction of the Wing Lung Bank Building in 1971-73, renamed Hip Hing Builders in 2003) – all of which were placed under Yan as the group’s construction arm.
 Aside from being involved with New World’s projects such as the New World Tower in Central (1977), Hip Hing was involved in the construction of the Furama Hotel (1973), Ocean Park (1976), Braemar Hill Mansions (developed by Cheung Kong in 1978) and Wong Tai Sin station of MTR (1979) during the 1970s.

 Yan Kow and directors and executives of Hip Hing, Tai Yieh, Vibro and Waking celebrating the birthday of construction industry patron saint Lo Pan in 1978 (WKYP, 1978-7-20)

-Hip Hing continues to grow in the 1980s with affiliated projects such as the New World Centre in TST in 1980, the China Hotel in Guangzhou in 1984, Shun Tak Centre in 1986 and Phase I of the HK Convention & Exhibition Centre complex in 1989 and unaffiliated projects such as Lippo Centre in 1987 and the Repulse Bay in 1989.
+Hip Hing continued to grow in the 1980s with affiliated projects such as the New World Centre in TST in 1980, the China Hotel in Guangzhou in 1984, Shun Tak Centre in 1986 and Phase I of the HK Convention & Exhibition Centre complex in 1989 and unaffiliated projects such as Lippo Centre in 1987 and the Repulse Bay in 1989.
 In the last two decades, projects also extended to Macau and the Middle East.

 Aside from Vibro and Tai Yieh, Ngo Kee (see article on Shanghainese builders) which was acquired by New World also rolled under Hip Hing.
 Today, Hip Hing remains one of the leading contractors in HK with over 2200 employees and value of contracts on hand of over HK$47.1 billion.